 Classes are offered to members as a free benefit to their membership.
 Therefore, you must be a member to participate in any water fitness program.
 For the safety of members of all ages, children 8 and under are not permitted in the pool or on the deck during water exercise classes.
 Children 9 and older are permitted to participate if they have completed the youth and/or teen fitness orientation and are accompanied by a parent or guardian.
 Water fitness schedules are available at the welcome center.
 Group exercise class descriptions >>

 School Age Before and Afterschool Care

 M.E.
 Lyons YMCA operates before and afterschool programs for the Forest Hills School District and Locust Corner Elementary in the New Richmond School District, and Cardinal Pacelli in Mount Lookout.
 These programs are licensed by the state of Ohio.
 Academic and recreational time is provided in a relaxing atmosphere.
-Register now for 2012-2013 before and afterschool program.
+Register now for 2014-2015 before and after-school program!
 The before school program opens at 6:45 a.m. and the afterschool program closes at 6 p.m.
 Registration forms are available at the welcome center or at each school site.